 We encourage you to stay up to date on the latest COVID-19 developments from reliable public health authorities and to carefully consider safety and risks when planning the format, location(s) and timing of your proposed project.

 While no one knows how long restrictions will continue to be in place, it may be best to postpone your travel or in-person gathering(s), modify it to an activity that doesn’t require travel or in-person contact (such as an online exchange), or remove this aspect of your project altogether.
+Some programs, such as Chalmers Professional Development Projects, have temporarily made in-person activities ineligible for funding.

 If your plans do include travel and/or in-person gathering(s), including touring, performance events, rehearsals, workshops, conferences, etc., provide a strong rationale and use the COVID-19 section of the project program application form to tell us about how you could modify your plans if your project is impacted by COVID-19.